O-Rings for Marine Applications

 Recommended Materials

-Seawater-exposed positions, deck fittings, water systems, HVAC, positions with UV and ozone exposure
+Seawater-exposed positions, deck fittings, water systems, HVAC, ballast valve seals, firemain flanges, and any position with continuous UV and ozone exposure above or below the waterline.

 Typical Applications